rclone/rclone/docs/content/commands/rclone_serve_ftp.md

 parameter before creating the backend (which is required for sftp backends).

-The progam can manipulate the supplied `user` in any way, for example to make proxy to many different sftp backends, you could make the `user` be `user@example.com` and then set the `host` to `example.com` in the output and the user to `user`.
+The program can manipulate the supplied `user` in any way, for example to make proxy to many different sftp backends, you could make the `user` be `user@example.com` and then set the `host` to `example.com` in the output and the user to `user`.
 For security you'd probably want